alphafast/asmt-fw/README.md

 | Remind to pay for pending order    | Push          | Buyer       |
 | Purchased items are shipped        | Push          | Buyer       |

+I using structure design of Clean Architecture in go to archive `Independent of Frameworks`, `Testable`, `Independent of Database`, and `Independent of any external agency`.
+Divided in to 4 layer of each domain.
+- Models
+- Repository, Adapter
+- Usecase
+- Handler

 ### Project Logical view

 ![Project Diagram](assets/logical-view-v1.png "Project Diagram")